Below are some handy tips to try if you encounter an error with Scripta. If the error still cannot be resolved, please email email@example.com.

 Layout issues can prevent you from accessing either the bottom or top menu in Scripta.
-This error occurs on monitors or laptops with small resolution.
-Take a look at the below video to see how to fix this issue and carry on transcribing.
+This error occurs on monitors or laptops with small resolutions.
+Take a look at the below video to see how to fix this issue and continue transcribing.

 To view the bottom half of Scripta if you are ‘stuck’ in the top half:

 To view the top half of Scripta if you are ‘stuck’ in the bottom half:

 - If needed, zoom out on your browser until you can see the full screen button on the video player.

 - Press Esc to exit full screen mode.